benderstwin/benders-scripts/delugesync/readme.md

 INCOMINGDIR=/data/torrents/blackhole #create a directory for blackhole COMPLETEDDIR=/data/torrents/ipt

+set option in deluge to add torrents in a paused state.  if the script doesnt detect that its a torrent it shouldn't watch, it will automatically resume and torrents added.

 ## Support on Beerpay
 If you feel like donating, I like :beers:! :smiley: